inveniosoftware/docs-invenio-rdm/docs/deployment/registries.md

 ## OpenShift

-First you need to login in your OpenShift cluster and its image registry:
+First you need to log in to your OpenShift cluster and its image registry:

 ``` console
 $ docker login -u openshift -p $(oc whoami -t) <registry_ip>:<port>